EhsanHo/simple_calculator/README.md

 # simple_calculator

 Hi everyone.
-This is my first repository in Github as My Simple Prototype Calculator in Python.
+This is my first repository on Github as My Simple Prototype Calculator in Python.